BT

 Setting up a Data Mesh Organization

-A data mesh organization: producers, consumers, and the platform.
-According to Matthias Patzak, the mission of the platform team is to make the lives of the producer and consumers simple, efficient and stress free.
+A data mesh organization consists of producers, consumers, and the platform.
+According to Matthias Patzak, the mission of the platform team is to make the lives of the producers and consumers simple, efficient and stress-free.
 Data must be discoverable and understandable, trustworthy, and shared securely and easily across the organization.

 Matthias Patzak gave a talk about data mesh platforms at FlowCon France.